jamesmeneghello/pynab/README.md

 Note that SB/CP will have trouble finding some stuff until it's been post-processed - Sickbeard will usually search by name as well, but CP tends not to do so, so keep your releases post-processed.

+### Start Everything ###

+You can run the script supplied to execute both start and postprocess:

+    > ./run.sh

+Or, on Windows:

+    > run.bat

+The Windows batch script will also start the API, since uwsgi is not available.

 ### Backfilling Groups ###